andreipope/twelvelabs-documentation/docs/quickstart.md

 Once you've created an index, you can upload a video.
 When the video has finished uploading, Twelve Labs' fully-managed video search engine will automatically create a rich set of vectors that you can use to search through your video.

 :::info **NOTES**
 - Although this section demonstrates how to upload a file from the local file system, note that the API service allows you to upload a file from a URL or group multiple video uploading operations in a single API request using the cloud-to-cloud transfers feature.
-For instructions, see the Uploading Videos section. <!--TODO: Add link-->
+For instructions, see the [Uploading Videos](/guides/uploading-videos) section.
 - The API service allows you to provide your own custom transcription file.
-For instructions, see the Providing Your Custom Transcriptions section. <!--TODO: Add link -->
+For instructions, see the [Providing Your Custom Transcriptions](/guides/providing-your-custom-transcriptions) section.
 :::

 1. <DeclareTasksEndpoint />